greiginsydney/Intervalometerator/docs/step1-setup-the-Pi.md

 ```txt
 svn export https://github.com/greiginsydney/Intervalometerator/trunk/Raspberry%20Pi/ ~ --force
 ```
-29. All the hard work is done by a script, but it needs to be made executable first:
+29. All the hard work is done by a script in the repo, but it needs to be made executable first:
 ```txt
 sudo chmod +x AutoSetup.sh
 ```